 - Use a sticky navigation bar so people can find their way around the website, regardless of how far down the web page they’ve scrolled.

-- Use a website ticker to highlight time-sensitive information (in this case that the moka pots are back in stock).
+- Use a website ticker or announcement bar to highlight time-sensitive information (in this case that the moka pots are back in stock).

 8. Switch